alexpolt/alexpolt.github.io/src/empty-value.md

   move constructors and move assignment operators.
 Let's just introduce the rule (sorry for the lame language):

-> *Any empty value is an r-value after being bound to an r-value function parameter in a function
+> *Any empty value is an r-value after being bound to an r-ref function parameter in a function
 > call and the end of the function call.
 If the class of the empty value object doesn't have
 > a user-defined move constructor then skip destructing that object.*